Rotator cuff syndrome

 Cold therapy relieves symptoms.
 The use of NSAIDs or analgesic gels is also recommended: over-the-counter products from a pharmacy are often sufficient.
 The compatibility of medicines with the diseases and the medication in use should always be confirmed by your doctor.

-If the symptoms do not improve with self-treatment within a few weeks, it is advisable seek medical examination.
+If the symptoms do not improve with self-treatment within a few weeks, it is advisable to seek medical examination.
 Physiotherapy treatment and further rehabilitation instructions are often necessary to restore full range of motion and functionality of the shoulder joint.

 Prevention of rotator cuff syndrome

 Avoiding shoulder overload and repetitive movements, as well as good working postures, will help prevent trouble.
 In work where the arms have to be held up for long periods, special attention must be paid to the correct working positions as well as taking adequate breaks.
 Occupational health care specialists and especially physiotherapists can advise on finding the right working positions.